How to choose the correct Electronic Speed Controller (ESC)? – Part 6

 We need to follow a specific procedure in order to get therequired motor.
 Refer to the following flowchart for that :

-In the previous article, we learnt to calculate the the ‘model weight’ (i.e. only the design part).
+In the previous article, we learnt to calculate the ‘model weight’ (i.e., only the design part).
 Now, we need to first assume the electronic components and calculate the ready-to-fly weight.
-It means that the plane is fully ready (design + electronics) to fly and the weight of the plane at that point of time is called here as ‘ready-to-fly‘ weight.
+It means that the plane is fully ready (design + electronics) to fly, and the weight of the plane is then called here as ‘ready-to-fly‘ weight.

-• Refer the product’s website and check the specification section to get the weight
+• Refer to the product’s website and check the specification section to get the weight

-• This part will become more clear once you have the knowledge of all the components used in RC plane.
-I have attached a file below as an example to demonstrate the whole process
+• This part will become clearer once you have the knowledge of all the components used in an RC plane.
+I have attached a file below as an example to demonstrate the whole process.

-Note : If you are using landing gears for your plane instead of hand takeoff, you need to include that weight as well.
+Note: If you are using landing gears for your plane instead of a hand takeoff, you need to include that weight as well.

-From previous section, we have fixed our TWR.
+From the previous section, we have fixed our TWR.
 Use this value to calculate the thrust.
-This will be the thrust required to achieve the required TWR for aircraft.
+This will be the thrust required to achieve the required TWR for the aircraft.

 It is advised to use BLDC (Brushless DC motors) due to :